Become an HOA (Homeowner Association) Guru

-The Board of Directors is made up of your fellow homeowners, each of whom is elected to terms of one or more years.
-The Board is in charge of making decisions for the community and delegating to sub-committees and the management company.
+The Board of Directors comprises your fellow homeowners, each of whom is elected to terms of one or more years.
+The Board is responsible for making decisions for the community and delegating to sub-committees and the management company.

-Meetings are held on a scheduled basis and can have two parts: an Open Session, which all homeowners are entitled and encouraged to attend, and a closed Executive Session, in which sensitive matters such as delinquent accounts are discussed.
+Meetings are scheduled and can have two parts: an Open Session, which all homeowners are entitled and encouraged to attend, and a closed Executive Session, in which sensitive matters such as delinquent accounts are discussed.

 The Management Company works at the direction of the Board of Directors and performs the community’s day-to-day business.
 This includes overseeing community funds, assisting homeowners with information and service requests, and touring the community to ensure CC&R compliance.

 Vendors perform specific functions for the community, such as landscaping, painting, and pool maintenance.
-Many vendors are contracted to perform a service on a recurring basis, and others perform work on an item-by-item basis.
+Many vendors are contracted to perform a service regularly, while others perform work item-by-item.
 Work orders are sent to vendors electronically, and once the work is completed, the vendor notifies management.

-Every vendor recommended by Spaces Management is required to be licensed, bonded, and insured.
+Every vendor recommended by Spaces Management must be licensed, bonded, and insured.

 Congratulations, you’ve just been elected to serve as an officer within your HOA Board!
 Volunteering to serve your time in the community where you live can be an exciting and overwhelming experience.
-When accepting an officer position, it’s important to know that you are taking on a lot of responsibility, which can be extremely fulfilling to serve your community.
+When accepting an officer position, it’s essential to know that you are taking on many responsibilities, which can be extremely fulfilling to serve your community.
 Use CAMS as your guide to break down the various roles and duties of each officer within the Board.

-The duties of each officer depends on the person’s title.
-What brings them all together is their obligation to make decisions and actions in good faith for the best interest of the community.
-Here is an overview of the different responsibilities for each HOA officer.
-For specific information about your HOA’s officer requirements and powers, see your Associations by-laws.
+The duties of each officer depend on the person’s title.
+What brings them all together is their obligation to make decisions and actions in good faith for the community’s best interest.
+Here is an overview of the different responsibilities of each HOA officer.
+See your Association by-laws for specific information about your HOA’s officer requirements and powers.

 The association President serves as the CEO of the community, taking on very similar responsibilities and powers.
-Most of the time, HOA Presidents are expected to preside at all Board meetings and execute orders, contracts, and documents in the name of the association.
-The President is also in charge of the association’s day-to-day administration and makes sure all duties are carried out.
+Most of the time, HOA Presidents are expected to preside at all Board meetings and execute orders, contracts, and documents in the association’s name.
+The President also oversees the association’s day-to-day administration and ensures all duties are carried out.
 The President is the spokesman for the Board in most matters.
 They can also be removed at any time with or without cause from the officers by majority vote.

-Get additional information from CAI about Board President.
+Get additional information from CAI about the Board President.

 If the HOA President must be absent for any reason, the Vice-President is tasked with taking on all powers assigned to the President.
 The Vice-President only possesses these powers in the absence of the President.

-The Secretary’s responsibilities include keeping and maintaining all Board meeting records, membership records, and official HOA records.
-It is important to note that the Secretary is more than a clerk for the association; they also file corporate annual reports and act as custodian of the records.
-Legal documents executed on behalf other HOA often need the President’s signature and to be attested by the Secretary.
+The Secretary’s responsibilities include keeping and maintaining all Board meetings, membership, and official HOA records.
+It is important to note that the Secretary is more than a clerk for the association; they also file corporate annual reports and act as custodians of the records.
+Legal documents executed on behalf of other HOAs often need the President’s signature and to be attested by the Secretary.

 The Treasurer’s duties include acting as the HOA’s custodian of securities, funds, and financial records.
 All reports and financial records are the responsibility of the Treasurer.
-They also coordinate how the proposed annual budget will be developed and preparation of the annual financial report on the HOA’s financial status.
+They also coordinate how the proposed annual budget will be developed and the preparation of the annual financial information on the HOA’s financial status.
 They cannot bind the HOA or directors in deals with third parties unless given authority.
-Preparation of monthly financial reports and many financial transactions such as collecting assessments and paying the associations expenses are often assigned to a professional management company; however, the Treasurer and Board retain the responsibility.
+Preparation of monthly financial statements and many financial transactions, such as collecting assessments and paying the association’s expenses, are often assigned to a professional management company; however, the Treasurer and Board retain the responsibility.

-Board members are elected by the membership within an association and this typically occurs at the annual membership meeting.
-Board member term lengths are determined by the association’s bylaws and usually run anywhere from one to three years and may be re-elected if the bylaws allow.
+The membership within an association elects board members, and this typically occurs at the annual membership meeting.
+The association’s bylaws determine board member term lengths, usually one to three years.
+They may be re-elected if the bylaws allow.

 The main goals of the Board of Directors are to:

-While property owners are responsible fo the maintenance of their individual property, the Association’s Board of Directors is responsible for the maintenance of common areas such as private streets, entrance signage and amenities such as a clubhouse, pool, playground, or fitness center.
-Common areas are maintained by developing and enforcing rules for use of the amenities, repairing and re-paving streets, entering into a contract with a vendor, and addressing other issues as they arise.
+While property owners are responsible for maintaining their individual property, the Association’s Board of Directors maintains common areas such as private streets, entrance signage, and amenities such as a clubhouse, pool, playground, or fitness center.
+Common areas are maintained by developing and enforcing rules for using the amenities, repairing and re-paving streets, entering into a contract with a vendor, and addressing other issues as they arise.

 Ensuring compliance with governing documents is another component of successful association management.
-Board members have an obligation to be familiar with not only their association’s governing documents but also with local, state and federal statutes as they pertain to association management and community governance.
+Board members must be familiar with their association’s governing documents and local, state, and federal statutes pertaining to association management and community governance.
 The requirements held within an association’s governing documents should always be clearly communicated to the association’s members.

 Some tips for ensuring that communication is handled appropriately are: